josefs/meta-paper/paper.md

   Push ((Shape sh -> a -> M ()) -> M ()) (Shape sh)
 ~~~

-The second argument to the Push constructor is the extent of the
+The second argument to the `Push` constructor is the extent of the
 array.
 The first argument is a monadic computation which will write an
 array to memory.
 The computation is parameterized by the operation
 used to write to memory.
+Parameterizing over the writing operation is
+what gives push arrays their flexibility.

+Here are some example functions on push arrays.

 ~~~ {.haskell}
 enumFromTo :: Expr Int -> Expr Int